FancyBanana/TF2-EasyScript/README.md

         bind w +forward

-        pressing w down -> +forward is called releasing 2     -> -forward is called
+        pressing w down -> +forward is called releasing w     -> -forward is called

 TF2-EasyScript consists of 4 files, but everything usefull in conviently located in `easyscript.cfg`, other 3 ae purely technical.